Feminist Leadership: Eight Weeks of Exploration

 - Discover what Feminist Leadership can look like in practice from a range of perspectives

-Confirmed sessions and hosts include Collective Leadership (Srilatha Batliwala and Elena Ghizzo), Accountability (Leila Billing) and Power (Mariama Deschamps).
+Sessions and hosts include Collective Leadership (Srilatha Batliwala and Elena Ghizzo), Process Design (Xenia Kellner) and Sisterhood (Françoise Moudouthe).
 See the full program and register below!

 *Update: We are overwhelmed by the amount of interest.
 Please note that in order to allow participation and engagement, capacity of most sessions is limited to 100-150 participants per session.
 Spots will be first come, first serve – so come on time!*